 CCR materials are produced at coal-fired power plants when coal is burned to produce electricity.
 CCR materials are managed by coal-fired power plant sites, including on-site storage, processing (such as dewatering), and final disposal, typically in CCR landfills.
-Due to plant decommissioning activities, no CCR(s) are generated at the facility.
-CCRs disposed at the facility are a component of the plant closure process.
-These CCR(s) include fly ash, bottom ash, and flue gas desulfurization (FGD) materials.
+CCRs generated at the facility include fly ash, bottom ash, and flue gas desulfurization (FGD) materials.
 General characteristics of these CCR materials are described below.